nikit-stha/WashWise/README.md

 # WashWise

 WashWise is a Flask-based hostel laundry management system for students and laundry staff.
 Students can build a digital wardrobe, create laundry deposits, track their status, and receive dashboard notifications.
-Staff can manage deposit availability, collection availability, and update laundry progress
+Staff can manage deposit availability, collection availability, and update laundry progress.

 ## Features